OctopusDeploy/docs/docs/guides/use-the-team-foundation-build-custom-task/build-versions-in-team-build.md

 1. If the version number is fixed (e.g. `1.0.0.0`), Octopus will complain that the package number already exists.
 2. If the version number only changes "revision" number (e.g. `1.0.0.*`), numbers can repeat.

 One problem remains - particularly for web projects.
-If you only change content files, triggering a new build _won't update the version number_ because Team Build realises no compilable code has changed.
+If you only change content files, triggering a new build _won't update the version number_ because Team Build realizes no compilable code has changed.
 OctoPack won't get a new version number!

 ### OctoPack recommendation